aerographql/documentation/source/_posts/interface-and-union.md

 This tutorial follow the {% post_link getting-started previous one %} to add support for GraphQL Interface and Union.

-We'll use the final source code of the {% post_link getting-started-code previous tutorial %} to start this new one.
+We'll use the final source code of the {% post_link code/getting-started previous tutorial %} to start this new one.

 If you don't know what GraphQL Interface and Input are, read this documentation beforehand:
 * [Official GraphQL doc for Interface](http://graphql.org/learn/schema/#interfaces)